 With thicker materials, plasma cutting may be used because of its quickness.
 This advantage is only evident with thicknesses upward of 10 mm though.

 At the same time, cutting quality favours laser cutting.
 So we would advise you to rather go with laser cutting services.

 Shearing, or die cutting, refers to a process that cuts sheet metal without burning or melting it.
 Also, it does not produce any chips.
 In essence, shearing is not too different from cutting with scissors.

 In shearing, a punch presses the workpiece against a fixed die or blade.
 The clearance between is such that the workpiece does not fit through, causing it to shear.

 It is a great and cost-effective method to cut sheets into size whenever complex cuts are not necessary.

-Punching is another way for cutting holes into a sheet.
+Punching is another way of cutting holes into a sheet.
 A metal punch hits the sheet, perforating it.
 It is suitable for large-scale production but not cost-effective for smaller jobs.
-The reason lies with the need for a separate tool for different cuts.
+The reason lies in the need for a separate tool for different cuts.